honkamj/locor-experiments/README.md

 Note: This branch contains the experimental setup used in the MICCAI 2025 conference publication.
 An improved setup is documented by the main branch.
 The following bugs/shortcomings are present in this branch:
 - Due to a bug, standard deviation for the Gaussian function defining the local window size is inadvertly fixed to 1.0 for our method (and Locor polynom.) during the hyperparameter optimization.
-- Evaluation masks for Head MRI-CT registration tasks are accidentally eroded, instead of dilated, versions of the body mask.
+- The evaluation masks for the Head MRI-CT registration task are accidentally eroded, instead of dilated, from the body masks.
 - Inferior hyperparameter optimizer is used.
 - Less hyperparameters are included in the optimization.

-However, the main conclusions of the conference paper hold despite of these shortcomings.
+The conclusions of the conference paper still hold.

 ## Environment setup